-- 6 To specify the action type for subcategories, click Block, Allow, or Monitor. - 7 To configure access for a specific Web site or IP address, click Add an Exception.
+- To specify the action type for subcategories, click Block, Allow, or Monitor. - To configure access for a specific Web site, click Add an Exception.

-Specify a domain name or IP address and then click an action type.
+Specify a domain name or an IP address and then click an action type.
 If you specify a domain name, type only the domain name.
 Omit the http://prefix and any slashes such as for folders in the URL.